mgechev/blog.mgechev.com/_posts/2016-03-28-ambient-type-definitions-duplicate-identifier-typescript-fix.md

 ...
 ```

 This is caused by multiple versions of the same type definitions.
-In `tsconfig.json` we have `es6` as part of the `lib` array but we also have `core-js` in `node_modules/@types`.
-In order to fix this problem we have two options:
+In `tsconfig.json` we have `es6` as part of the `lib` array but we also have `core-js` in `node_modules/@types`. **The type definitions in `core-js` overlap with the ones already distributed with TypeScript.** In order to fix this problem we have two options:

 - Change `es6` to `es5` in `compilerOptions`'s `lib` property.
 This way TypeScript won't include ES6 type definitions.
 - Remove `core-js` from `node_modules`.
 This way TypeScript will use only its internal ES6 type definitions.

-Since the ES6 type definitions which come with TypeScript are more reliable by using third-party ones, lets drop `node_modules/@types/core-js`.
+Since the ES6 type definitions which come with TypeScript are more reliable by using third-party ones, **lets drop `node_modules/@types/core-js`**.

 ```shell
 $ rm -rf node_modules/@types/core-js